eboigne/PyTV-4D/README.md

 # PyTV
-A set of Python routines to compute the total variation of images using PyTorch convolution kernels
+A set of Python routines to compute the total variation of images using PyTorch convolution kernels for different gradient discretization.

 # Current features